exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

                                       debug log to the job directory in the build directory
       --bucketfs-http-port-forward INTEGER
-                                      Host port to which the BucketFS HTTPS port gets forwarded
+                                      Host port to which the BucketFS HTTP port gets forwarded
       --bucketfs-https-port-forward INTEGER
                                       Host port to which the BucketFS HTTPS port